nguterresn/quartz/content/stm32/gpio.md

 The `Pull`, `Speed` and `Alternate` integers are variables we don't need to pay attention now.
 On the other hand, both `Pin` and `Mode` integers are important.
 The two integers are quite explicit for what they serve.

 To initialize, a struct of type `GPIO_InitTypeDef` is created and is filled with the desired data.
-Since we want to set up the pin as an output, we need to have something (more or less) like the snippet below:
+Since we want to set up the GPIO as an output, we need to have something (more or less) like the snippet below:

 ```c
 GPIO_InitTypeDef GPIO_InitStruct = { 0 };